mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-Yocto-image/docs.md

 * Raspberry Pi 3 (other revisions might also work): `bitbake-layers add-layer ../meta-mender/meta-mender-raspberrypi` (depends on `meta-raspberrypi`)
 * BeagleBone Black: No board specific layer needed
-* Virtual device: `bitbake-layers add-layer ../meta-mender/meta-mender-qemu`
+* Virtual devices: `bitbake-layers add-layer ../meta-mender/meta-mender-qemu`

 Other devices may have community support, either in [meta-mender](https://github.com/mendersoftware/meta-mender?target=_blank) or other repositories.